AdaCore/spark2014/lrm/source/packages.rst

    is
       type Volatile_Type : Integer with Volatile;

-      subtype Volatile_Input  is Volatile_Type with Input;
+      type Volatile_Input  is new Volatile_Type with Input_Only;
-      subtype Volatile_Output is Volatile_Type with Output;
+      type Volatile_Output is new Volatile_Type with Output_Only;

-      -- Read_Port may only be called with an actual parameter for Port -- which is a volatile input
+      -- Read_Port may only be called with an actual parameter for Port -- which is a volatile input only procedure Read_Port (Port : in Volatile_Type; Value : out Integer) with
+         Depends => (Value => Port); -- Port is volatile input only

-      procedure Read_Port (Port : in Volatile_Input; Value : out Integer)
+      -- Write_Port may only be called with an actual parameter for Port -- which is a volatile output only procedure Write_Port (Port : out Volatile_Type; Value : in Integer) with
+         Depends => (Port => Value); -- Port is volatile output only

+      -- The following declarations are all volatile input only variables V_In_1 : Volatile_Type
       with
-         Depends => ((Value, Port => Port)); -- Port is volatile and behaves as mode in out

-      -- Write_Port may only be called with an actual parameter for Port -- which is a volatile output
-      procedure Write_Port (Port : out Volatile_Output; Value : in Integer)
-      with
-         Depends => (Port => (Port, Value)); -- Port is volatile and behaves as mode in out

-      -- The following declarations are all volatile inputs V_In_1 : Volatile_Type
-      with
-         Input,
+         Input_Only,
          Address => System.Storage_Units.To_Address (16#A1CAFE#);

       V_In_2 : Volatile_Input with Address => System.Storage_Units.To_Address (16#ABCCAFE#);

-      -- The following declarations are all volatile outputs
+      -- The following declarations are all volatile output only variables
       V_Out_1 : Volatile_Type
       with
-         Output,
+         Output_Only,
          Address => System.Storage_Units.To_Address (16#BBCCAFE#);

       V_Out_2 : Volatile_Output with Address => System.Storage_Units.To_Address (16#ADACAFE#);

    end Multiple_Ports;

 .. _abstract-state-aspect:

 Abstract State Aspect